-A pre-assessment survey of Barleyfields Road and Big Ridge Road conditions has been undertaken by a qualified person and the findings of are summarised in the 'Road Dilapidation Survey' report (dated: 30 September 2020).
+A pre-assessment survey of Barleyfields Road (North) and Big Ridge Road conditions has been undertaken by a qualified person and the findings of are summarised in the 'Road Dilapidation Survey' report (dated: 30 September 2020).

-A dilapidation report will be prepared, which will specify the need, or not, for any requisite road repair works, including details of the rehabilitation works.
+A dilapidation report has been prepared after the access road upgrades works, which specifies any requisite road repair works, including details of the rehabilitation works.

-A dilapidation survey will be performed at the following milestones:
+Utilizing a similar template, a dilapidation survey will be performed at the following milestones:

-- At the completion of the access road upgrades. - At the completion of construction. - Prior to any upgrading activities. - At the completion of any upgrading activities. - Prior to any decommissioning activities. - At the completion of decommissioning activities.
+- At the completion of Stage 1 construction. - At the completion of Stage 2 construction.

+- Prior to any upgrading activities. - At the completion of any upgrading activities. - Prior to any decommissioning activities. - At the completion of decommissioning activities.